gammasoft71/Examples_Qt/README.md

 [ListView](Qt.Widgets/CommonControls/ListWidget) shows how to create a list view with QListView.

+[ListView2](Qt.Widgets/CommonControls/ListView2) shows how to create a list view with QTreeView.

 [ListWidget](Qt.Widgets/CommonControls/ListWidget) shows how to create a list widget with QListWidget.

 [PictureBox](Qt.Widgets/CommonControls/PictureBox) shows how to create a picture box with QLabel.